 To measure the ECL, trade receivables, retention receivables and contract assets have been grouped based on shared credit risk characteristics and the days past due.
 The contract assets relate to unbilled work in progress and contract assets and retention receivables and have substantially the same risk characteristics as the trade receivables for the same types of contracts.
 The Group has therefore concluded that the ECL rates for trade receivables are a reasonable approximation of the loss rates for the contract assets and retention receivables.

-2.6 Impairment of financial assets and contract assets (Continued) Other financial assets measured at amortised cost
+Other financial assets measured at amortised cost

 The Group measures the loss allowance for other financial assets at amortised cost equal to 12-month ECL when they do not have significant increase in credit risk since initial recognition.